Turkey-Syria earthquake death toll tops 11,000

 On Monday afternoon in the northwestern Syrian town of Jinderis, residents found a crying newborn still connected by the umbilical cord to her deceased mother.
 The baby was the only member of her family to survive when her family home collapsed, her father's cousin told the AFP news agency.
 The baby's father, mother, aunt and siblings perished.

-Polish rescuers working in Turkey said they had pulled nine people alive from the rubble so far, including parents with two children and a 13-year-old girl from the ruins in the city of Besni.
+Polish rescuers working in Turkey said they had pulled a number of people alive from the rubble so far, including parents with two children and a 13-year-old girl from the ruins in the city of Besni.

 They said low temperatures were working against them, though two firefighters told Polish TVN24 that the fact that people were caught in bed under warm covers by the pre-dawn quake could help.

+"Statistically, today is the day when we're going to stop finding people," he said.
+"That doesn't mean we should stop searching."

+Alexander cautioned that the final death toll may not be known for weeks because of the sheer amount of rubble that needs to be sifted.

-Nearly two days after the quake, rescuers pulled a 3-year-old boy, Arif Kaan, from beneath the rubble of a collapsed apartment building in Kahramanmaras, which isn't far from the epicenter.
+Stories of rescues did continue to provide hope, however.
+Nearly two days after the quakes, rescuers pulled a 3-year-old boy, Arif Kaan, from beneath the rubble of a collapsed apartment building in Kahramanmaras, which isn't far from the epicenter.

 With the boy's lower body trapped under slabs of concrete and twisted rebar, emergency crews spread a blanket over his torso to protect him from below-freezing temperatures as they carefully cut the debris away from him, mindful of the possibility of triggering another collapse.